elysia090/Lab/docs/StoryD.md

 28.2.1.2 the staged set for the active ref (batch publish), producing exactly one commit for the batch.

 28.3 Publish protocol (required, deterministic)
-28.3.1 UI MUST publish a single scene via POST /repos/{repo_id}/ops/publish-scene.
+28.3.1 UI MUST publish via POST /repos/{repo_id}/ops/publish-scene for single-scene publish.
-28.3.2 UI MUST publish the staged set via POST /repos/{repo_id}/ops/publish-staged.
+28.3.2 For batch publish, UI MUST call POST /repos/{repo_id}/ops/publish-staged.
-28.3.3 UI MUST treat the server as source of truth for canonicalization; UI MAY pre-validate but MUST rely on server rejection for final validity.
+28.3.3 UI MUST run preflight before publish using /ops/preflight-publish and display any errors in-place.
 28.3.4 UI MUST include expected_head_commit_id for all publish operations.

 28.4 Publish state machine (required)
-28.4.1 States: IDLE -> PRECHECK -> IN_FLIGHT -> SUCCESS | FAILED | CONFLICT
+28.4.1 States: IDLE -> PREFLIGHT -> IN_FLIGHT -> SUCCESS | FAILED | CONFLICT
-28.4.2 PRECHECK MUST validate locally when feasible and MUST compute a minimal change summary.
+28.4.2 PREFLIGHT MUST validate locally when feasible and MUST rely on server preflight for final validation.
 28.4.3 IN_FLIGHT MUST keep the editor editable; only publish action may be disabled.
 28.4.4 SUCCESS MUST update baseline for published scenes and MUST clear dirty indicator for those scenes.
 28.4.5 FAILED MUST preserve drafts and staged changes and allow RETRY with same Idempotency-Key.